austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Removed stack overflow and github from jobsort, started modularizing StockIT

 **Thoughts**: Was very productive today.
 Unfortunately the work I was doing takes a lot of work to make a little progress.
 I need to find a way to minimize the number of geocode API calls I do with hn-scraper-bot because I am reaching my daily API limit.
 Also, need to find a way to get an SSL cert for stockit, so that i can add usernames and passwords.
 Can't wait until I'm done making a global leaderboard!

+### Day 247: January 30, 2018

+**Today's Progress**: removed job title from jobsort, changed color scheme, converted hn-scraper-bot to async/await, only makes geocode call if fullPostText has changed since last run

+**Thoughts**: Made a ton of progress today, feel pretty good about that.
+Now I realize why massive monolithic apps are awful.
+So hard to edit/troubleshoot.
+Unfortunately, it's looking like I won't finish all my January goals by the end of the month.
+I need to work extra hard up until the turnaround because I know I won't have much energy during the turnaround.